J4C0B3Y/MenuAPI/README.md

 public void onClose() {
     // Called when the menu is closed.
 }

-@Override
-public void onClick(ButtonClick click) {
-    // Called when the menu is clicked, the button will be null if a
-    // slot is clicked with no button or the player clicks outside the
-    // menu, if the outside is clicked then the slot index will be -1.

-    // You can also stop the click from being sent to the button. click.setIgnored(true);
-}
 ```

 To make a menu asynchronous you can annotate the class with `@Async`.